fusion94/fusion94.org-v2/_drafts/conservation-and-hunting.md

 So in total, that's $1.15 billion dollars going directly back into conservation efforts from sportsmen in 2018.
 Which comes to approximately $10 billion in spending by sportmen.

 In comparison, in 2017 the Sierra Club received $68 million dollars in total contributions and spent $63 million dollars on program services.
 Essentially sportsmen from Michigan and North Carolina **combined** contributed the same amount as the Sierra Club in total.
-I'm not trying to paint the Sierra Club as a bad organization at all.
-Fundamentally they aren't bad.
-They just can't do enough.
+I’m not trying to paint the Sierra Club as a bad organization at all.
+They simply just can’t do enough.

 Since the first annual apportionment of $890,000 in 1939 by the U.S. Fish and Wildlife Service (USFWS), the agency has distributed more than $21 billion from the two federal excise taxes for state conservation and recreation projects.